-Songs with names in the title have a special way of resonating with listeners.
-Whether it’s a girl’s name, a boy’s name, or even a celebrity, these songs bring the names to life, weaving stories around them.
-Some of these tunes offer a glimpse into personal emotions, while others focus on cultural icons.
+Songs with names in the title have a special way of resonating with us.
+Whether it’s a girl’s name or a boy’s name, these songs bring the names to life, weaving stories around them.
+These songs span decades and genres, all built around one simple thing: a name.

 Below is a list of some of the best songs with names in the title, divided into two sections: one for female names and another for male names.